 There is no need to peel nectarines when adding them to a salad.

 - 2 nectarines pitted and sliced into ½-inch wedges

 - ½ English cucumber sliced into ¼-inch wedges

 - 6 oz mini mozzarella balls

-- In a small bowl, whisk together the olive oil, lemon juice, honey, and dijon mustard until emulsified and slightly thickened.
+- Whisk the olive oil, lemon juice, honey, and Dijon mustard in a small bowl until emulsified and slightly thickened.
 Season with salt and pepper to taste.

-- In a large bowl, toss the spinach and onion slices in the vvinaigrette until everything is well coated.
+- Toss the spinach and onion slices in a large bowl in the vinaigrette until everything is well coated.

-- Place half of the spinach onion blend into the serving dish.
+- Place half of the spinach-onion blend into the serving dish.
 Scatter half of the nectarine slices, mozzarella balls, and cucumber wedges over the spinach.
-Top with remaining spinach blend and garnish with the last of the toppings.
-Serve immediately.
+Top with the remaining spinach blend and garnish with the last toppings.